Dwarf Fortress: Legacy

 The game influenced Minecraft, which reviewers considered a more user-friendly version of Dwarf Fortress.
 Adams says he is thankful for the Minecraft developers citing Dwarf Fortress because that drew more players to his game.

 RimWorld developer Tynan Sylvester said Dwarf Fortress "amazed me because of the stories people wrote from it.
 I read generated tales like Boatmurdered and Gemclod and was fascinated by how the player and game could work together to create a narrative that actually worked.
 I wanted to push that even further – and to do it in a way that's approachable, and without falling into some of the design traps that have, in my opinion, marred Dwarf Fortress."

 Upon the game's Steam release, many indie game developers came out to praise Dwarf Fortress and cite its influence on their own games, including the developers of Terraria, Caves of Qud, Prison Architect, and Project Zomboid.
 Homages to Dwarf Fortress appear in World of Warcraft.

 In March 2012, the Museum of Modern Art in New York City exhibited Dwarf Fortress among other games selected to depict the history of video gaming.
 As new updates are made available, the Museum of Modern Art instantly downloads them and archives them in their server.
 Curator of the exhibition, Paola Antonelli, said she was amazed by the combination of "beautiful aesthetics" and "mind-boggling" complexity in the game.
 In July 2014, the game won a poll conducted by Turtle Beach as the community's most "Beautiful Game"; games were nominated by fans posting videos, images or text, and a list was compiled by the community which also contained The Legend of Zelda: The Wind Waker, Far Cry 3 and The Last of Us.
-Justin Ma, one of the developers of FTL: Faster Than Light, commented on its use of ASCII graphics, "Part of the reason Dwarf Fortress can include a breadth of mechanics unseen in other games is because complex mechanics are expressed in the most simple of visual forms."
+Jay Ma, one of the developers of FTL: Faster Than Light, commented on its use of ASCII arts, "Part of the reason Dwarf Fortress can include a breadth of mechanics unseen in other games is because complex mechanics are expressed in the most simple of visual forms."

 Game designer Craig Ellsworth commended Dwarf Fortress for having a uniquely long "staying power".
 According to Ellsworth, it will not be replaced by any other more advanced game of its genre: "There is simply no such thing as a flashier Dwarf Fortress, and there can't be, by definition."
 He predicted that the game's popularity "will reach its apex" at its final release.